0xferit/consensys-dev-final/src/ethereum/avoiding_common_attacks.md

 - I tested the smart contract with %100 statement coverage (coverage result from solidity-coverage)

+- Wrote the contract as simply as possible to avoid bugs.
+Longest function has 8 statements.

 - There is one function that writes to blockchain, timestamp(), so the attack surface is tiny.

 - There are no recursive calls and no external calls to avoid possible reentrancy issues.